Sam Querrey: 2008: First ATP World Tour title

 In January 2008 at the Australian Open, Querrey defeated Belgian Olivier Rochus in the first round.
 In the second round, he then beat Russian Dmitry Tursunov.
 He lost in the third round to the eventual champion, Serbian Novak Djokovic.

 In March, Querrey won his first ATP level tournament at the Tennis Channel Open in Las Vegas.
 In the final, Querrey defeated qualifier Kevin Anderson of South Africa in three sets.
-The next month, at the Monte-Carlo Masters, Querrey reached the quarterfinals, defeating former French Open champion Carlos Moyà, Andreas Seppi, and No. 7 seeded Richard Gasquet.
+The next month, at the Monte-Carlo Masters, Querrey reached the quarterfinals, defeating former French Open champion Carlos Moyá, Andreas Seppi, and No. 7 seeded Richard Gasquet.

 Querrey played tennis for the US at the Beijing Summer Olympics in 2008.
 He advanced to the fourth round of the US Open by defeating 14th seed Ivo Karlović of Croatia, where he was defeated in four sets by world No. 1 Rafael Nadal.

 Querrey was tapped to play for the US in the Davis Cup semifinals against Spain as a replacement for James Blake, who had withdrawn citing exhaustion.
 In Querrey's first-ever Davis Cup match, he lost to world No. 1 Rafael Nadal in four sets.